vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 The overall approach is a **Bare Metal Install**, also known as UPI - User provisioned Infrastructure.
 The  [OpenShift 4.1 Bare Metal Install Quickstart](https://www.openshift.com/blog/openshift-4-bare-metal-install-quickstart) and [Install with Static IPs](https://www.openshift.com/blog/openshift-4-2-vsphere-install-with-static-ips) and [OpenShift 4.2 VSphere Quickstart](https://www.openshift.com/blog/openshift-4-2-vsphere-install-quickstart) describe the approach that is followed by the vcd_toolkit_for_openshift.

 ## Ordering
-You order **VMware Solutions Shared** in IBM Cloud.
+You will order a **VMware Solutions Shared** instance in IBM Cloud(below).
 When you order a new instance, a **DataCenter** is created in vCloud Director.
 It takes about an hour.

 #### Procedure:
 * in IBM Cloud > VMWare > Overview,  select **VMWare Solutions Shared**